faradayio/cage.faraday.io/setup.md

 * `db` is a straightforward database pod that includes a single Postgres service. `db.yml` describes the pod and its Postgres service.
 The associated `db.metadata.yml` indicates that this pod should only be started in the development target.

-* `migrate` is a "task pod" — its `migrate.yml` file actually references the same image as `frontend`, but with a `command` key that executes a task defined in that container.
-The associated `migrate.metadata.yml` declares this "task" purpose.
+* `rake` is a "task pod" — its `rake.yml` file actually references the same image as `frontend`, but with a `entrypoint` key that makes it easy to run rake tasks in the container.
+The associated `rake.metadata.yml` declares this "task" purpose.

 </section>